 Your documentation doesn’t have to look like that of your competitors, remember your APIs dont work alike, so its important to draw your attention back to your API and focus on how to make every client and prospect satisfiesd with what you have to offer in a unique and straitforward way.

-If its not well structured, then its a problem.
-Every developer wants to have easy access to what they want in order to solve their problem as fast as they can.
+A well-organized documentation is key to user experience.
+Developers seek quick and efficient solutions; a poorly structured documentation can impede this process, leading to frustration.
+Ensure that your documentation is logically organized, easy to navigate, and user-friendly.
 You can take a look at a typical example of an organized documentation.
 Remember that if you have a structure issue, you are driving developers away.

 Finally, a good API documentation is worthwhile even if it takes time.
 It is a potent tool for accelerating the development and maturity of your APIs.
 It lays the groundwork for an excellent developer experience when using APIs.
 The aforementioned advice should make it simpler for you to create quality documentation.
 Teams may automate the documentation process and work on creating an excellent overall experience while accessing APIs thanks to popular open source description formats like OpenAPI Specification.